 In North Island, you could perform bungee off Auckland Harbour Bridge or at Lake Taupo.
-Waitomo Cave is popular with caving, black-water rafting and abseiling.
+Waitomo Cave is popular for caving, black-water rafting, and abseiling.
 In Rotorua, you could get inside a big plastic ball and roll down a hill – called Zorb or OGO.

-According to the latest Census statistic from 2013, the number of Muslim in New Zealand is around 1% showing an increasing trend from 2006 census.
+According to the latest Census statistic from 2013, the number of Muslims in New Zealand is around 1% showing an increasing trend from the 2006 census.

-There are several mosques and Islamic centres in major cities where Muslims concentrated in New Zealand.
-You can find the list and salath/prayer time at Federation of Islamic Associations of New Zealand (FIANZ) websites.
-Major universities provide a prayer room for students, and public place such as Auckland International Airport serves a quiet place to observe prayer.
+There are several mosques and Islamic centers in major cities where Muslims are concentrated in New Zealand.
+You can find the list and salat/prayer time at the Federation of Islamic Associations of New Zealand (FIANZ) websites.
+Major universities provide a prayer room for students, and public place such as Auckland International Airport serves as a quiet place to observe prayer.

-With abundant of fresh ingredients including delicious seafood and influence from diverse ethnics in New Zealand, you won’t experience too much inconvenience in finding Halal eateries.
-Tourism New Zealand published a New Zealand Halal Food Guide as recommended by FIANZ and Kiwi Muslim Directory which also include plenty of vegetarian outlets.
-In North Island, you can’t go wrong with Long John Silver outlets for various seafood meals (3 locations in Auckland serve Halal menu).
-For pies and sausage rolls, you can enjoy Mrs Mac’s Halal-certified range at selected petrol stations and supermarket.
+With abundant of fresh ingredients including delicious seafood and influence from diverse ethnicities in New Zealand, you won’t experience too much inconvenience in finding Halal eateries.
+Tourism New Zealand published a New Zealand Halal Food Guide as recommended by FIANZ and Kiwi Muslim Directory which also includes plenty of vegetarian outlets.
+In North Island, you can’t go wrong with Long John Silver outlets for various seafood meals (3 locations in Auckland serve a Halal menu).
+For pies and sausage rolls, you can enjoy Mrs. Mac’s Halal-certified range at selected petrol stations and supermarkets.

 If you require self-catering, there are plenty of Halal butcher around major cities given New Zealand export its meat and poultry abroad.

-Stay in Muslim homestay enables convenient arrangement for Halal food such as Mesra Homestay in Auckland or Rasa Sayang Villa in Rotorua.
+Stay in a Muslim homestay enables convenient arrangements for Halal food such as Mesra Homestay in Auckland or Rasa Sayang Villa in Rotorua.

-Some of fresh produced and bounty that must be eaten unique to the land are; seafood - crayfish, oyster (from Bluff), green-lipped mussels, pipi, abalone, and fruits - tamarillo, feijoa, and yellow kiwifruit.
+Some of the freshly produced bounties that must be eaten unique to the land are; seafood - crayfish, oyster (from Bluff), green-lipped mussels, pipi, abalone, and fruits - tamarillo, feijoa, and yellow kiwifruit.

-Expect a good standard of service when travelling in New Zealand.
+Expect a good standard of service when traveling in New Zealand.
 That said, tipping is not customary.

-With proper planning by referring to travel guide above, New Zealand (or Aotearoa in Maori) can be one of the best vacation.
-This is a destination you must add to your travel bucket list – a once in a lifetime experience to see and undertake in adventure or adrenaline activities.
+With proper planning by referring to travel guide above, New Zealand (or Aotearoa in Maori) can be one of the best vacations.
+This is a destination you must add to your travel bucket list – a once-in-a-lifetime experience to see and undertake in adventure or adrenaline activities.
 A unique Kiwi experience that is priceless and pure awaits you.